buildpacks/docs/content/docs/concepts/components/buildpack.md

 ## What is a buildpack?

-A buildpack is a unit of work that inspects your app source code and formulates a plan to build and run your application.
+A buildpack is a set of executables that inspects your app source code and create a plan to build and run your application.

 <!--more-->

-Typical buildpacks are a set of at least three files:
+Typical buildpacks consist of at least three files:

 * `buildpack.toml` -- provides metadata about your buildpack
 * `bin/detect` -- determines whether buildpack should be applied
-* `bin/build` -- executes buildpack logic
+* `bin/build` -- executes build logic

 #### Meta-buildpack